 - Greasy moisturisers such as soft paraffin (Vaseline®) can be helpful.
 Apply after a bath and before bed.
 Barrier creams are easier to use during the day.
 They are applied every four hours.

 - Topical steroid creams may be beneficial in inflammatory episodes but should be used for only a short time.
+Tape medicated with steroid can be used to help heal fissures.

 - Antifungal agents are of no value.